ayushsharma-crypto/HUTS/README.md

 ## HUTS loop pair detection scripts

-The folder containe notebooks for performing PCA and clustering on extracted global descriptor from NetVLAD or DIR and utilising seqVLAD extract descriptor of the sequence form due to clustering for hierarchical loop detection.
+The `SCRIPTS` folder contains notebooks for performing PCA and clustering on extracted global descriptor from NetVLAD or DIR and utilising seqVLAD extract descriptor of the sequence form due to clustering for hierarchical loop detection.
 One can access the data used in notebook over here: [link](https://iiitaphyd-my.sharepoint.com/:f:/g/personal/ayush_sharma_students_iiit_ac_in/Eio9us4OsFlMoqbjrP32aMABA48zXhF1fILzwCKxlfYXNg?e=5SRqDB)

 ## Local Feature Matching